 Step 1. make a simple circle with your circular marquee tool.
 Red makes for a nice colour, but you can go with anything you like.

 Step 2.
 Give the circle a innerglow layer effect, just change the glow colour to black and the blend mode to multiply.
 Why am I using the Inner glow instead of the inner shadow?
 Because inner glow doesn’t have an angular deflection, and thus is easily uniform.

 Step 3.
 Load the selection from the circular area and on a new layer drag the linear gradient (white to transparent) downwards from top (close to the bottom but not completely bottom).

 Step 4.
 Now press Ctrl/Cmd+T to transform the white gradient.
 Drag the handles to bring it upwards halfway through, and drag it in a bit in from the top and sides.

-Create a merge composite layer: Hide the background - Create a new blank layer on top and then Press Alt+Ctrl+Shift+E (Option+Cmd+Shift+E on Mac) to create a merged layer on top.
+Create a merged composite layer: Hide the background – Create a new blank layer on top and then Press Alt+Ctrl+Shift+E (Option+Cmd+Shift+E on Mac) to create a merged layer on top.